 If you or a member of your family now have narcolepsy after having received Pandemrix® you may have a claim to very substantial compensation.
 However strict time limits apply and if you delay in making a claim there is a risk your claim may go out of time and you may not receive compensation which you would have received had you pursued a claim earlier.

 We therefore strongly recommend you contact our expert team.
 We are now acting for 68 Claimants all UK residents when vaccinated.

 Legal aid has been granted to fund the civil claim.

 for further advice and assistance regarding compensation and how to proceed.

-Our Personal Injury Solicitors are backed by nearly four decades of experience.
+Our Personal Injury Solicitors are backed by four decades of experience.
 If you or a loved have been effected by the Swine Flu vaccine then you should contact our specialist personal injury team.
 Our legal practice and team of Personal Injury Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.